amdeguzm/Survey-Boat/README.txt

   2/8
   - Uploaded notes about servo.
 Survey_boat.ino can collect and parse gps, depth, and imu data.
 It can also print this data to a file on a microSD.
 Each restart of the arduino creates a new file on the microSD.
+GPS and Depth transducer update at 1 Hz, magnetic update at 25 Hz, accelerometer update at 50Hz, gyro update 90 Hz.
+The last three seem to be configurable

   2/5
   -for IMU libraries: https://learn.adafruit.com/adafruit-10-dof-imu-breakout-lsm303-l3gd20-bmp180?view=all#connecting-it-up